cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 05.md

 The goal is to see what happens to one variable when we manipulate another variable

 - Gold standard in data analysis
-- - Often applied to the results of randomized studies that were designed to iden
+- Often applied to the results of randomized studies that were designed to identify causation
+- Usually analysed in aggregate and observed relationships are usually average effects
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3OTMyMjMwMF19
+eyJoaXN0b3J5IjpbLTIwMjI1NjMzMjldfQ==
 -->